What impact does altitude have on your body? We tell you everything!

 General information on metabolism:

-Second vital element after oxygen, water is the main constituent of our body since it represents 60 to 70% of our weight.
-So, no way to miss it!
+The second most important element after oxygen, water is the main constituent of our body, representing 60 to 70% of our weight.
+So, there is no question of running out of it!

 However, water needs vary from one individual to another.
 Indeed, they are specific to each person's morphology, lifestyle, energy expended, climate, body temperature or physical activities practiced.
-It is considered that every day, between two and three liters of water escape daily from the body through different routes of elimination: urinary, respiratory, perspiration...
+It is considered that each day, between two and three liters of water escape daily from the body through different elimination pathways: urinary, respiratory, perspiration, etc.

-Humans are homeothermic in nature.
-Even motionless, we consume energy.
-Respiration, the functions of elimination, the assimilation of food, digestion represent the minimum expenditure and characterize the basic metabolism.
+Humans are homeothermic by nature.
+Even when immobile, we consume energy.
+Respiration, elimination functions, assimilation of food, digestion represent the minimum expenditures and characterize the basic metabolism.

 Altitude, sport and dehydration:

-The muscular exercise in high mountains has variable consequences depending on its duration but also on the altitude at which it is carried out.
-The effect will be different if it is a race of several minutes, about fifteen hours or if it is an expedition of several days because the effort provided by the body and the energy needs are not the same.
+Muscle exercise in high mountains has variable consequences depending on its duration but also on the altitude at which it is carried out.
+The effect will be different if it is a race of several minutes, fifteen hours or if it is an expedition of several days because the effort provided by the body and the energy needs are not the same.

-Here are various factors that can also influence your physical activity:
+Here are some factors that can also influence your physical activity:

-Cold : which increases energy needs and particularly carbohydrates. our metabolism struggles to keep our body at 37°C, which therefore leads to an increase in the number of calories burned)
+Cold : which increases energy needs and particularly carbohydrate needs.
+Our metabolism struggles to maintain our body at 37°C, which therefore leads to an increase in the number of calories burned)

-Oxygen : which drops sharply at altitude, the body finds itself in lack of oxygen, we speak of hypoxia.
-This lack can be felt from an altitude of 1500 meters during sports practice.
+Oxygen : which drops sharply at altitude, the body finds itself lacking oxygen, this is called hypoxia.
+This lack can be felt from 1500 meters of altitude during sports practice.

 Carbohydrates are the metabolites that use the least oxygen to "burn", which explains their very important role in the nutrition of mountaineers.

-The level of hydration: indeed, dehydration can be significant in the mountains and is due to different causes: sweating due to intense effort or even breathing which becomes faster due to the scarcity of oxygen.
+The level of hydration: in fact, dehydration can be significant in the mountains and is due to different causes: sweating due to intense effort or even breathing which becomes faster due to the scarcity of oxygen.

-You have to be careful with this dehydration because it can cause mountain sickness which manifests itself in headaches, nausea, dizziness, shortness of breath and fatigue.
-Dehydration can also cause serious complications, such as acute pulmonary edema (APO) or brain edema.
+This dehydration should be taken care of because it can cause altitude sickness, which is manifested by headaches, nausea, dizziness, shortness of breath and fatigue.
+Dehydration can also cause serious complications, such as acute pulmonary edema (APO) or cerebral edema.

 It is therefore essential to know how to recognize the symptoms of dehydration in order to be able to react at the first signs.
 These symptoms are: